 Since the lodgement of this application, Council at its meeting of on 18 October 2016 adopted for the purpose of advertising its draft Non-Residential Development Parking Requirements Policy 7.7.1.
-Clause 67(b) of the Planning and Development (Local Planning Schemes) Regulations 2015 states that the local government is to have due regard to any proposed planning instrument that the local authority is seriously considering adopting or approving.
+Clause 67(b) of Schedule 2 (deemed provisions) of the Planning and Development (Local Planning Schemes) Regulations 2015 states that the local government is to have due regard to any proposed planning instrument that the local authority is seriously considering adopting or approving.